-Our groups have been busy over the last year creating their own challenges in times when they’ve not been able to run together.
+Our groups have been busy over the last year creating their own challenges and virtual running events in times when they’ve not been able to run together.
 We’ve highlighted just a few of many group challenges – check them out below:

 Run Redbourn are keeping the January blues at bay!